-Eileen Norris Hall has a building fire alarm system that is local only.
+Eileen Norris Hall has a fire alarm system that is monitored 24/7 by an outside contractor.
 There is a wet standpipe system with fire hoses in each quad.
 Smoke detectors in resident hall rooms are local only and do not report to the fire alarm panel.
 Emergency lighting is supplied by battery-powered bug-eye lights and exit signs.